aphp/edsnlp/docs/user-guide/matcher.md

 ## Authors and citation

-The `matcher` pipeline was developed by the Data Science team at EDS.
+The `matcher` pipeline was developed at the Data and Innovation unit, IT department, AP-HP.